Include data

 Takes only most recent data into account…what does this mean?

-When this method is activated, the assistant retrieves all latest documents from your data source in reverse chronological order, until your assistant context window is filled.
+When this method is activated, the agents retrieves all latest documents from your data source in reverse chronological order, until your agent context window is filled.

 Let’s take an example:

-Imagine you are creating an assistant whose data source is a Slack channel.
-This is how the assistant will gather information to generate answers to your questions:
+Imagine you are creating an agents whose data source is a Slack channel.
+This is how the agents will gather information to generate answers to your questions:

 1. It will look at the Slack channel, and pick the latest message sent